moshe-katzwer/kanly/kanly/regression/generalized_linear_models/README.md

 Use `debug=True` to print parsing and optimization progress, and consider categorical terms through `C(...)` to keep design construction sparse.

+## Current Distributional Limitations

+- `bernoulli` and `binomial` should be equivalent for binary outcomes, but the current scale estimator does not recognize the `Bernoulli` subclass.
+  Use `family="binomial"` until the implementation is corrected.
+- Negative-binomial overdispersion is user-specified and fixed.
+It is not estimated, profiled, or re-estimated by the GLM bootstrap.
+- Zero counts are valid for Poisson and negative-binomial models.
+However, the current negative-binomial deviance computes `y * log(y / mu)` directly, which can return `nan` when `y = 0`.
+A zero-safe implementation should use `scipy.special.xlogy` or explicitly handle zero counts.
+- Generalized Poisson is not a registered family.
+- The current GLM bootstrap does not perform group- or cluster-level resampling.
+- Confidence intervals for fitted means do not automatically provide prediction intervals for future outcome realizations.

 ## External References